-Born in Ramsey, New Jersey in 1977, Ryan McGinley is an American photographer known for his works that capture the fleeting experiences of youth in contemporary culture.
+Ryan McGinley (b.
+1977, Ramsey, New Jersey) is an American photographer known for his works that capture the fleeting experiences of youth in contemporary culture.
 He studied graphic design at the Parsons School of Design, where he began to experiment with photography and became involved in the downtown art scene, befriending artists such as Dan Colen and Dash Snow.

 McGinley’s works invoke a sense of fantasy nostalgia, ephemeral moments of youth unable to experienced or captured again.
 He photographs his subjects in both urban and natural settings, exploring the ways in which the human body blends into its environment, embracing rather than rejecting it.
 Very aware of his subjects’ feelings in front of the camera, especially when posing nude, McGinley is able to extract a sense of spontaneity and lack of self-consciousness from them.
 He captures images of figures in inexplicable bliss and peace, uninhibited by worries and concerns.